unahouExosite/docs/portals/README.md

 * `201 Created`: Returned along with a body containing a [group object](#group-object) if the group is created successfully.
 * `403 Forbidden`: Returned if the caller user is not authenticated.
 * `404 Not Found`: Returned if the directory of field is invalid.
+* `409 Conflict`: Returned if the group name has already exist.

 ##### Example